ibanez-comvex/digima-design-system/docs/components/title-cards.md

 ---

 ## Description
-The title cards helps define the uppermost part a page.
+The title cards helps define the uppermost part of a page.
 It is the first section that people see before scrolling and provides the core information that users need when viewing the page.

-Title cards is a template that helps combine other components (Avatar, headings, actions, and chips) to create a consistent user experience.
+Title cards combine other components (Avatar, headings, actions, and chips) to create a consistent user experience.

 ---